Hiking Guide of Wadi Al Far Trail

 To properly guide you on the trail, I will break it down into two main sections, the way up and the way down.
 There is just a slight change though at the middle part (towards the campsite) and two options going down.
 But if you follow properly and use your wisest judgment, you will not get lost.

-Ascent – Boulders, Ridge Stairs and Slopes
+1. Ascent - Boulders, Ridge Stairs & Slopes

 After the narrow stairs is a donkey trail (or a goat trail) along the wadi.
 Some parts are not visible.
 There is a small plateau along the trail and you can rest or go further ahead towards the ridge.